-While Spotlight is not legally required to establish a disciplinary committee, it has been done voluntarily to increase the create safety for Spotlight and its listed companies.
+While Spotlight is not legally required to establish a disciplinary committee, it has been done voluntarily to increase the safety for Spotlight and its listed companies.
 With a disciplinary committee, Spotlight’s companies and members will have their cases reviewed before any action is taken as a result of regulatory breaches.

 The Disciplinary Committee is an autonomous body that makes its decisions wholly independent of Spotlight.
-The Disciplinary Committee is comprised of several of Sweden’s leading attorneys and experts in securities law.
+The Disciplinary Committee consists of several of Sweden’s leading attorneys and experts in securities law.
 The Disciplinary Committee has a chairman and three members.

 Björn Wendleby is a member of the Disciplinary Committee.
 He has previously worked at the SFSA and has years of experience from the Swedish judicial system, including as an Associate Judge of Appeal.
 He also served as a special investigator in the implementation of the EU’s rules on prospectuses in 2004.
 Björn Wendleby is a founder and partner at Harvest, a legal firm specializing in finance law.